drocheam/optrace/docs/source/details/image_spectrum.rst

    Z &=\int_{\lambda} S(\lambda) z(\lambda) ~d \lambda
    :label: XYZ_Calc_Spectrum

-Subsequent to this calculation, typical color model conversions can be carried out.
+Subsequent to this calculation, typical color model conversions are carried out.
+This color calculation is used in the GUI to color the emitting area of a source or a filter (with :math:`S \rightarrow T`).

 ------------